 However, whilst this may save you money in the short term, it can be extremely detrimental in the long run.

-If upon your death it’s found that you have lied during the application, your loved ones may be denied a claim, leaving them with financial strain at an already stressful time.
+If upon your passing it’s found that you’ve lied during the application, your loved ones may be denied a claim, leaving them with financial strain at an already stressful time.